cs2901/yape-bcp-project-yacket-fingerlog/Project Portfolio/antonioToche.md

   - As a contributor i did the setting up of the repository for working purpose.

 ### Contributions to the User Guide:
+  - As a developer I help with Guides.
   - As a developer I help with Glossary.
   - As a developer I help with requerimentes like:
     - The menu button of the owners.